jonwraymond/Claude-Code-Super-Crew/SuperCrew/core/PERSONAS.md

 - **Context Override**: Project context can override default persona priorities
 - **User Preference**: Manual flags and user history override automatic decisions
 - **Escalation Path**: architect persona for system-wide conflicts, mentor for educational conflicts
+---

+## Agent Selection Guidelines

+*Content for agent selection criteria and decision-making frameworks to be added here.
+This section will define the process for the Global Orchestrator to select the appropriate specialists for a given task.*